TavernSMP/Velocity/README.md

 * The `/send` supports sending users from `{SERVER_FROM}` to `{SERVER_TO}`.
 * Configurable `/showall` command that displays all users connected to a specific instance rather than flooding your chat with users connected everywhere.
+* Implementation of configurable `/server {SERVER}` access for tab completion and command execution.
+* Configurable value to disable translation for header and footer for Velocity to improve performance in plugins like TAB that do not need it.
 * Configurable minimum version value that allows users to block users on versions older than your desired minimum server version.
 * Fallback servers allow users to be sent to the least populated server,